ibreakifix/proboardstoipb/README.md

 This script takes content from your proboards forum via Taptalk API, converts the BBCode (most of it) into HTML compatible with IPS's requirements and inserts it into the IPS database.

-You can define an array of user ids or forum ids to remap content to the correct users / forums on your new board.
+You can define an array of user ids or forum ids to remap content to the correct users / forums on your new board in this format Proboards_ID => IPB_ID

 The script requires you to have a cookie from a valid tapatalk session, take the cookie using Charles Proxy (or similar) and paste it into the variable in the script.